saccomano/corridosEd/index.md

 Encoding and site design: [Mark Saccomano](https://mss2221.github.io/saccomano/).

-<p>A demonstration of encoded repository materials that can be searched, displayed, and played in the browser.
+A demonstration of encoded repository materials that can be searched, displayed, and played in the browser.

-<p>Scores encoded as MEI, text as TEI, and using Verovio web tools for playback.
+Scores encoded as MEI, text as TEI, and using Verovio web tools for playback.

-<p>Created using the jekyll template Ed. for digital editions.
+Created using the jekyll template Ed. for digital editions.